curranConcepts/curranConcepts/README.md

  🌎 I'm always exploring new skills and love taking on new and exciting challenges.

- 🚧 I’m currently working on a contractor log app to help independent contractors estimate and bid their services.
+ 🚧 I’m currently working on a social media application for sharing AI generated artwork.

- 📖 I'm currently reading "Clean code" by Robbert C. Martin and "A Scanner Darkly" by Philip K. Dick.
+ 📖 I'm currently reading "Clean code" by Robbert C. Martin and "Choke" by Chuck Palahnuik.

  🎏 I love working on FOSS and I’m open to collaborate on Projects with other developers!